miketobz/ML-Project-Credit-Card-Fraud-Detection/README.md

 Fraud is a major problem for credit card companies, due to the large volume of transactions that are completed each day and the similarity between fraudulent and normal transactions.

-Moreover, fraud detection problems are a type of imbalanced binary classification; where data analysis usually focuses on identifying the rare data(the positive class).
+Moreover, fraud detection problems are a type of imbalanced binary classification; where data analysis usually focuses on identifying the rare data (the positive class).

 For this particular problem, the machine learning model's performance was measured mainly on the results obtained on the prediction of the positive class; which represent fraudulent transactions.
 In addition to, a dataset from Kaggle was used for this research; the data consists of credit card transactions that occured over two days in September 2013 by European cardholders.
-All the details of the cardholders have been anonymized via a Principal Component Analysis(PCA) transform.
+All the details of the cardholders have been anonymized via a Principal Component Analysis (PCA) transform.

-Furthermore, each record is classified as class '0'(normal transactions) or class '1'(fraudulent transactions).
+Furthermore, each record is classified as class '0' (normal transactions) or class '1' (fraudulent transactions).
 Specifically, there are 492 fraudulent credit card transactions, out of 284,807 transactions; making a total of about 0.172% of all transactions.
-This causes an enormous imbalance of the data distributions; therefore, the transactions are hevily skewed towards normal.
+This causes an enormous imbalance of the data distributions; therefore, the transactions are heavily skewed towards normal.